authelia/authelia/docs/content/en/reference/guides/proxy-authorization.md

 |      IP      |           [Header]           |  [X-Forwarded-For]  |
 | Authelia URL | Session Cookie Configuration |   `authelia_url`    |

 _**Note:** This endpoint does not support automatic redirection.
-This is because there is no support on NGINX's side to achieve this with `ngx_http_auth_request_module` and the redirection must be performed within the NGINX configuration._
+This is because there is no support on [NGINX]'s side to achieve this with `ngx_http_auth_request_module` and the redirection must be performed within the [NGINX] configuration.
+However we return the appropriate URL to redirect users to with the `X-Redirection-URL` header which simplifies this process especially for multi-cookie domain deployments._

 #### AuthRequest Metadata Alternatives